 Sesame Noodles with peanut butter & tahini sauce tossed with julienned cucumbers and carrots & topped with sesame seeds.
 This dish is absolutely delicious and easy to make.
 Try cooking it with different noodles such as rice noodles or egg-free linguine.
 Ingredients Sesame Noodles 2 …

 One-Pot Vegan Pasta Primavera with broccoli, spinach, and peas.
 This recipe is super delicious and easy to make all in one pot!
-If you’re looking to make this dish non-vegan, you can add a tablespoon of chopped anchovies before serving or add in cooked shrimp! …
+If you’re looking to make this dish non-vegan, you can add a tablespoon of chopped anchovies before serving or add in cooked shrimp!
+For a gluten-free option, substitute for gluten-free spaghetti.

 Directions

-Begin by preparing your vegetables, lentils, and chickpeas and set aside.
+Begin by preparing your vegetables.

 If you’re looking for even more tasty recipes, keep browsing around Hearty At Home!
 And don’t forget to share your favorite recipes with your friends, family, and loved ones.